 Finally, the qubit was also used to verify that the state incident on the SPA was the vacuum state rather than a thermal state. $\frac{1}{T_{2R}}=\frac{1}{2T_1}+\frac{1}{T_\phi}$, with $\frac{1}{T_\phi}$ being the total dephasing rate due to thermal noise and all other mechanisms.
 That is, $\frac{1}{T_\phi}\geq \Gamma_\phi^{th}$ with $\Gamma_{\phi}^{th}=\frac{\bar{n}_{\mathrm{th}}\kappa \chi^2}{\kappa^2 + \chi^2}$.
 Our measurements gave a value $\bar{n}_{th} \leq 0.018 \ll 0.5$, giving important confirmation of a vacuum state exiting the SPA with the pump off.
-If the SPA state with the pump off had been thermal, the measured squeezing would appear larger than squeezing measured on a vacuum state, as inefficiency in the measurement chain has a lessened effect on the larger squeezed thermal state.
-But while the measured squeezing would look better, the squeezed thermal state would not necessarily offer an SNR improvement over a vacuum state in a followup experiment.
+If the SPA state with the pump off had been thermal rather than a vacuum state, the measured squeezing would appear more significant, as inefficiency in the measurement chain has a lessened effect on the larger squeezed thermal state.
+But while the measured squeezing would appear better, the squeezed thermal state would not necessarily offer an SNR improvement over a vacuum state in a downstream experiment.

-\subsection{IMD Measurement}
+\section{IMD MEASUREMENT}